Kevin Klabunde and his wife, Penny, went hiking. It was a splendidly serene way to spend Tuesday, which happened to be their 42nd wedding anniversary.

 On the first playoff hole, No. 1, Klabunde pulled his drive into trees on the left — a recurring debilitation late in the day as he walked the long layout, lost his legs and, with them, his swing tempo.

 “I kind of killed my chances,” said Klabunde, 64, a longtime Medford high school coach and one of the region’s best players.
 “I had a real good opportunity to make the tournament and I kind of blew it.”

 It was his third notable brush with USGA championships in the past six weeks.
-He earlied played in a U.S. Senior Open sectional qualifier, and several weeks later worked that championship as a member of the scoring.
+He earlier played in a U.S. Senior Open sectional qualifier, and several weeks later worked that championship as a member of the scoring committee.

 Klabunde and two other Medford players, Brad Bills and Glen Clark, entered the Eugene qualifier.
 Bills shot 80, Clark 84.